jonasbirkelof/beets-css/gh-pages/docs/docs/components/callout.md

 ## Body

 The body can contain the information you want to communicate.
-It can be used without the header for a more compact style, and of course with an icon.
+It can be used without the header for a more compact style.

 <div class="demo">
 	<div class="callout callout-note mb-0">